 - 1.1 CMP255 was proposed by RWE Supply and Trading GmbH and was submitted to the CUSC Modifications Panel for their consideration on 27 November 2015.
 A copy of this Proposal is provided within Annex 1.
-The Panel determined that the proposal should be considered by a Workgroup and following the conclusion of a 15 business day consultation period report back to the Panel. - 1.2 CMP255 aims to remove the requirement for the generation allocation of TNUoS costs in GB to revert back to 27% if the limits to the average annual generation charges imposed by European Commission Regulation (EU) No 838/2010 Part B no longer apply. - 1.3 Following the Workgroup discussions, as summarised in this report, six further proposals were raised for consideration as WACMs:
+The Panel approved that the proposal should progress to Code Administrator Consultation for a period of 15 business days then report back to the Panel. - 1.2 CMP255 aims to remove the requirement for the generation allocation of TNUoS costs in GB to revert back to 27% if the limits to the average annual generation charges imposed by European Commission Regulation (EU) No 838/2010 Part B no longer apply. - 1.3 Following the Workgroup discussions, as summarised in this report, six further proposals were raised for consideration as WACMs: